You never know who you will meet when reading a book.

-I might imagine that I am arriving here for the very first time, full of wonder, imagining arrivals hundreds of years before.
+I might imagine that I am arriving here for the very first time, full of wonder, like all of those arrivals hundreds of years before.

-There will be lacuna before those worlds meet again, and Anne Salmond’s The Trial of the Cannibal Dog will explain how it was when James Cook came, three times: in 1769 on the Endeavour, in 1773 on the Resolution, and in 1777, again on the Resolution.
+There will be lacuna before those worlds meet again; Anne Salmond’s The Trial of the Cannibal Dog will explain how it was when James Cook came, three times: in 1769 on the Endeavour, 1773 on the Resolution and in 1777, again on the Resolution.

-I’d then reach for Michael King’s marvellous The Penguin History of New Zealand, the incredibly successful history of this country by one of its finest writers and historians.
-In fact, I wouldn’t book a single ticket or plan a single route until I’d read it from cover to cover and had begun to apprehend just what this place Aotearoa New Zealand might be all about.
+I’d then reach for Michael King’s marvellous The Penguin History of New Zealand, the incredibly successful account of this country by one of its finest writers and historians.
+In fact, I wouldn’t book a single ticket or plan a single route until I’d read it from cover to cover and could apprehend just what this place, Aotearoa New Zealand, might be all about.
 And then the novelist, memoirists and poets would fill in the emotional gaps.

 I’d begin in the deep south and I would go back in time as far as there are Pakeha memories of it.
-Were I to join other tourists on the memorable boat trip along Doubtful Sound I’d have with me Charlotte Randall’s The Bright Side of My Condition.
-It’s based on the true story of four convicts put ashore early in the 1800s on the sub Antarctic Snares Islands — a further 200km off the coast from this remote sound — and not returned for several years.
-As one would imagine, things became pretty desperate fairly quickly.
+Were I to join other travellers and tourists on the memorable boat trip along Doubtful Sound, I’d have with me Charlotte Randall’s The Bright Side of My Condition.
+Based on the true story of four convicts put ashore early in the 1800s on the subantarctic Snares Islands — a further 200km off the coast from this remote sound — one can imagine how things became pretty desperate fairly quickly.

 Ever since we left the clearing from which the start was made, we had turned our backs on the river, but about three o'clock in the afternoon we came suddenly on it again, and stood on the most beautiful spot I ever saw in my life.
 We were on the top of a high precipice, densely wooded to the water’s edge.
 Some explorers in bygone days must have camped here, for half-a-dozen trees were felled, and the thick brush-wood had been burnt for a few yards, just enough to let us take in the magnificent view before and around us.
 Below roared and foamed, among great boulders washed down from the cliff, the Waimakiriri; in the middle of it lay a long narrow strip of white shingle, covered with water in the winter floods, but now shining like snow in the bright sunlight.
 Beyond this the river flowed as placidly as a lake, in cool green depths, reflecting every leaf of the forest on the high bank or cliff opposite.
 To our right it stretched away, with round headlands covered with timber running down in soft curves to the water.
 But on our left was the most perfect composition for a picture in the foreground a great reach of smooth water, except just under the bank we stood on, where the current was strong and rapid; a little sparkling beach, and a vast forest rising up from its narrow border, extending over chain after chain of hills, till they rose to the glacial region, and then the splendid peaks of the snowy range broke the deep blue sky line with their grand outlines.

-Still in the south, I might have James McNeish’s Mackenzie, first published in 1970, to inform me about the infamous sheep stealer and folk hero James Mackenzie, who was arrested in the sere Mackenzie country in the 1855, with 1000 sheep from the Levels station, tried and incarcerated in Lyttelton jail, only to escape and be reapprehended before his pardon a year later.
+Still in the south, I might have James McNeish’s Mackenzie, first published in 1970, to inform me about the infamous sheep stealer and folk hero James Mackenzie, who was arrested in the sere Mackenzie Country in 1855, with 1000 sheep from The Levels station, before being tried and incarcerated in Lyttelton jail, only to escape and be reapprehended before his pardon a year later.

-Eleanor Catton’s The Luminaries would take me to that gold rush of the 1870s which Lady Barker foresaw.
+Eleanor Catton’s The Luminaries would take me to the gold rush of the 1870s which Lady Barker foresaw.
 Jenny Pattrick’s The Denniston Rose would tell me about the coal miners who followed them.